XingangPan/DragGAN/README.md

 The code related to the DragGAN algorithm is licensed under [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/).
 However, most of this project are available under a separate license terms: all codes used or modified from [StyleGAN3](https://github.com/NVlabs/stylegan3) is under the [Nvidia Source Code License](https://github.com/NVlabs/stylegan3/blob/main/LICENSE.txt).

-Any form of use and derivative of this code must preserve the watermarking functionality.
+Any form of use and derivative of this code must preserve the watermarking functionality showing "AI Generated".

 ## BibTeX